eloylp/go-kit/README.md

 Some times its needed to parallelize a task during a certain time and gracefully wait until all the tasks are done.

 Imagine that we have a service called `MultiAPIService`, which has 2 APIs.
 An `HTTP` one and a `TCP` one.
-We want to do a stress test on this service with the [Go race detector](https://go.dev/blog/race-detector) enabled, in order to catch some nasty data races.
+We want to do a stress test on data-fanoutthis service with the [Go race detector](https://go.dev/blog/race-detector) enabled, in order to catch some nasty data races.
 Lets see a code example on how we can stress such APIs:

 ```go
 package main_test